 When to use the API

 The Cloud Monitoring API provides you with a way of managing many dashboards at once.
-While you can use the Google Cloud Console to manage your dashboards, you may find it easier to use the API to manage your custom dashboards in bulk.
+While you can use the Google Cloud console to manage your dashboards, you might find it easier to use the API to manage your custom dashboards in bulk.

-You also need to use the API if you want to add the Text
+You also need to use the API when you want to add the blank placeholder widget to your dashboard.

 Dashboard layouts